siddhant-99/ibm_crackcovid/README.md

 - Add the service credentials and establish a connection to theIBM Cloudant service instance
 - Create a new database on cloudant
 - Get the latitude and longitude of the video camera location by using ***python-googlegeocoder*** library
-- Calculate the safety score using the inference function defined on the frame extracted from video
+- Calculate the safety score (% of people wearing masks) using the inference function defined on the frame extracted from video
-- Inferering the model on entire video given by live CCTV camera in 10 minute interval and inference function is called on  frame extracted from the video
+- Perform inference on live video stream at intervals of 10 minutes by calling inference function which calculates the safety score on individual frames
-- Finally, all the data is compiled in form of a JSON document and sent to ***IBM Cloudant*** database
+- Finally, compile the required data including location information, no of people and safety score in the form of a JSON document and store it in ***IBM Cloudant*** database

-### Send score data to IBM cloudant DB and retrieve from there for app
+### Integrate location-based safety score with web application

-Using the steps menioned above, another cloudant database `maskbook` is setup fro recording the mnask detection safety scores.
+Using the steps menioned above, another cloudant database `maskbook` is setup for recording the mask detection safety scores.
 Please refer to [IBMAction](/IBMAction) for the code.
 An API for a GET Request is setup in a similar fashion, and it is used to retrieve entries from the maskbook database based on the location entered by the user.

 ## License